wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

   in the graph in each iteration, the Boykov Kolmogorov algorithm keeps the already founded items in two search trees.
 We are going to use this idea in our push relabel algorithm as well.

-## Next Steps

-### Alternate approaches

-For CPU, the parametric maxflow algorithm works well, but so far it is not parallelizable to GPU.
-The lock-free push-relabel algorithm is the best candidate for parallel implementation, but more optimizations are needed to get better running times on a GPU.

 ### Gunrock implications